This page tells you about bone scans. You can find the following information

 A bone scan looks for changes or abnormal areas in the bones.
 You have the scan in the medical physics department, nuclear medicine department, or X-ray department of the hospital.

 The radiographer injects a small amount of radioactive substance into your bloodstream.
-You wait for 4 hours and can eat and drink normally.
+You wait up to 4 hours and can eat and drink normally.
 During this time the substance travels through the blood and collects in the bones.

 You then have the scan.
 You lie on an X-ray couch and a gamma camera takes pictures of the bones for about an hour.
 It can show where bone cells are being made or are breaking down.
 This can be a sign of cancer or other bone conditions.

-The radioactivity in the injection is very mild and will not harm you.
+The radioactive injection exposes you to a small amount of radiation.
 Your body gets rid of it in your urine over the following 24 hours.
 During this time you need to avoid close contact with pregnant women, babies and children.
-If you think you might be pregnant tell your doctor before you have the test.
+If you think you might be pregnant, or you are breast feeding, you should contact the hospital before you are due to have the test.

-It usually takes a couple of weeks to get the results.
-Contact your doctor if you haven’t heard anything after this time.
+It may take up to a couple of weeks to get the results.
+Contact your doctor or specialist nurse if you haven’t heard anything after this time.

 Hot spots can be due to cancer in the bones, but they can also be caused by other medical conditions.
 Bone can break down and repair for different reasons.
 For example, if you have arthritis or an old fracture this may also show up on the scan.